WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 - Indian rupee
 - Japanese yen

-For US dollars, use a comma to delineate the thousands place of whole currency; that is, use a comma in amounts that have four or more digits.
+For US dollars, use the dollar sign at the beginning ($) of the currency.
+Use a comma to delineate the thousands place of whole currency; that is, use a comma in amounts that have four or more digits.
+Use a period to delineate whole currency and fractions of currency.
+Don't use any punctuation or spaces to the right of the decimal.

 ## Range of numbers